 While there have been some improvements in the health and well-being of Aboriginal and Torres Strait Islander Australians in recent decades, Indigenous Australians remain considerably more disadvantaged in long term health and socioeconomic outcomes compared with their non-Indigenous counterparts (AIHW 2014).
-Indigenous Australians experience higher rates of poor health, poverty, poor nutrition, inadequate housing and other social and health problems relative to non-Indigenous Australians (Mitrou et al. 2014).
-This disparity in health and social outcomes is often the result of a complex array of interrelated cultural, economic, environmental, geographical and social factors that impact up on the health and well-being of Aboriginal or Torres Strait Islander people.
+Aboriginal and Torres Strait Islander Australians experience higher rates of poor health, poverty, poor nutrition, inadequate housing and other social and health problems relative to non-Indigenous Australians (Mitrou et al. 2014).
+This disparity in health and social outcomes is often the result of a complex array of interrelated cultural, economic, environmental, geographical and social factors that impact upon the health and well-being of this population.
 Much of this observed discrepancy has been attributed to so-called "determinants of health" factors, which are defined as those non-health indicators of life outcomes which influence an individual's health status across the course of their life (Canuto et al. 2017).
 These determinants of health factors are listed below.